Management of medical conditions during ambulance patient care

 Topic Overview

-The FAQ Level 3 Certificate in Ambulance Patient Care: Non-Urgent Care Services is a vocational qualification designed for those working or aspiring to work in non-emergency patient transport services (NEPTS).
-It covers the safe and effective transportation of patients who do not require emergency medical intervention but need assistance due to mobility issues, medical conditions, or appointments.
-The qualification emphasises patient dignity, infection control, manual handling, and communication skills, ensuring students can provide high-quality care in a non-urgent setting.
+The FAQ Level 3 Award in Ambulance Patient Care: Non-Urgent Care Services is a vocational qualification designed for those working in patient transport services (PTS).
+It covers the essential skills needed to safely transport patients who are clinically stable but require non-emergency transport, such as to outpatient appointments or between care facilities.
+The qualification emphasises patient dignity, safety, and effective communication.

 Key Concepts